ashhssn/AAIXX01_Project/typst_poster/typst_poster.typ

 = Critical Assessment of the Original Visualization
 <critical-assessment-of-the-original-visualization>
-+ Comparison to Baseline: The graph shows anomalies relative to a baseline, but it does not specify what this baseline is.

 + Interactivity: The visualization lacks interactive features that would allow users to explore the data further, such as hovering over data points to see exact values and region.

 + Grid and Colour Legend: The grid and colour legend is rather coarse, which does not allow viewers to distinguish between closer temperature differences and close regions.

 = Suggested Improvements
 <suggested-improvements>
-+ Baseline Information: Clearly indicate the baseline temperature to provide a reference point for interpreting the data.

 + Interactive Features: Implement interactive elements that allow users to explore the data in more detail, such as tooltips and filters.

 + More Granular Grid and Colour Legend: Use a smaller grid size and more granular colour scale to better differentiate between small temperature anomalies in close regions.

-+ Dynamic Range Slider: A dynamic range slider will be added, allowing users to zoom into specific periods for detailed analysis or display a timelapse of temperature changes from 1930 to 2023.
++ Dynamic Range Slider: Add a dynamic range slider to allow users to zoom into specific periods for detailed analysis.

++ Animation: Add an animation function to display a timelapse of temperature changes from 1960 to 2024, providing a dynamic view of climate change trends.

 = Implementation
 <implementation>